Indians have bright future despite World Series loss

-CLEVELAND Grey skies shrouded Cleveland the morning after another bitter disappointment on the baseball diamond but the Indians' stirring resilience, competitiveness and young talent should fuel hope for brighter days.
+CLEVELAND (Reuters) - Grey skies shrouded Cleveland the morning after another bitter disappointment on the baseball diamond but the Indians' stirring resilience, competitiveness and young talent should fuel hope for brighter days.

 A sporting hangover ached the city after the Indians fell one run short of ending their 68-year wait for a World Series triumph to the even longer-suffering Chicago Cubs.